koby-nob/osTicket-Installation/README.md

 </p>
 <p>

-    - Prior to install the Heidi SQL, the installation steps need to be completed:
+    - Prior to installation of the Heidi SQL, these installation steps below need to be completed:
     - Register PHP from within IIS

     - Reload IIS (Open IIS, Stop and Start the server)